Comparing mediation, collaborative law, and litigation

 - The collaborative team helps the parties to truly understand and evaluate what matters most to them.

-- They bring expertise to identify creative options looking for win/win outcomes.
+- Professionals bring expertise to help identify creative options looking for win/win outcomes.

 - Each party advances its own position, often at the expense of the other.